Home / Dental Services / Non-Surgical Treatments

 Non-surgical Gum Disease Treatment in Miami, FL

-Non-Surgical Gum Disease Treatment Benefits
+What is Non-Surgical Gum Disease Treatment?

 If you suffer from periodontitis, then you should consider using non-surgical periodontal therapy to treat your condition without causing any damage to your mouth.
-In this page, we will explore how non-surgical periodontal therapy works, and why it might be the perfect solution for treating periodontitis.

 Many times, the early stages of periodontal disease are best treated with non-surgical periodontal therapy.
 This usually consists of placing a fine ultrasonic cleaning tip in between the tooth and gum tissue to remove any plaque and calculus below the gum line.
 This procedure is performed during root planing.
 In less advanced cases, shrinking these infected gum pockets can eliminate diseased sites.